OSHA 10-Hour General Industry Safety and Health

 1. Introduction to OSHA

-- Rights and Responsibilities: Understand employee rights and employer responsibilities under OSHA regulations.
+• Rights and Responsibilities: Learners will gain a clear understanding of worker rights and employer responsibilities under OSHA law.

 2. Walking and Working Surfaces

-- Preventive Measures: Implement control measures to prevent falls and injuries.
+• Preventive Measures: Implement effective control strategies to minimise risks and prevent workplace injuries.

 3. Exit Routes, Emergency Action Plans, and Fire Prevention Plans

-- Emergency Preparedness: Develop and implement emergency action plans and procedures.
+• Emergency Preparedness: Develop and implement structured emergency action plans tailored to workplace conditions.

-- Fire Prevention: Understand fire hazards and prevention measures in the workplace.
+• Fire Prevention Strategies: Understand fire hazards and design prevention measures to safeguard facilities and personnel.

 4. Electrical Safety